jes5199/poppet/README.md

 6. Walk the graph
 7. Apply resources
 8. Provider: do something. a graph of states?
 Solve constraints?
 9. Generate report: original system state, actions performed, new system state.
-Components:

 use GPG instead of TLS.